 - 3 percent of vehicles in property-damage-only crashes.

 A 2006 U.S. Department of Transportation release on the Large Truck Crash Causation Study shows that drivers of large trucks and other vehicles involved in crashes are 10 times more likely to cause an accident than weather, road conditions and vehicle performance.

 The total national sample of 967 crashes between 2001 and 2003 included 1,127 large trucks, 959 non-truck motor vehicles, 251 fatalities, and 1,408 injuries.
 Action or inaction by the driver of either the truck or other vehicle was the critical reason for 88 percent of the crashes.

 If you’ve been injured in an accident due to the negligence of another driver, do not settle for becoming a trucking accident statistic.
-Instead, consult with an experienced trucking accident attorney such as those at Swope, Rodante P.A. to get more information on your legal rights.
+Instead, consult with an experienced trucking accident lawyers such as those at Swope, Rodante P.A. to get more information on your legal rights.